Installing Python¶

-Install Python
+- Install Python

-NOTE: If you are running Windows 10 1905 or newer, you might need to disable the built-in Python launcher via Start > "Manage App Execution Aliases" and turning off the "App Installer" aliases for Python
+If you are running Windows 10 1905 or newer, you might need to disable the built-in Python launcher via Start > "Manage App Execution Aliases" and turning off the "App Installer" aliases for Python

-You might have Python already installed, but we recommend that you install python via uv or pyenv-win, so that you will be able to use virtual environments with different Python versions should it be needed.
+We recommend that you install python via uv or pyenv-win, so that you will be able to use virtual environments with different Python versions should it be needed.

 The installation instructions are available at the offical uv homepage.
-On most recent versions of Windows, packages can be installed via the terminal using winget:
+On most recent versions of Windows, packages can be installed via the terminal using winget

 winget install --id=astral-sh.uv -e